yakamok/keyserver-fs/README.md

 i wrote a version of this using OpenMPI to see what kind of scale this could be used on, its very simple to implement and would allow a user to upload incredible amounts of data to all the key-servers.

-In theory it would be possible with the use of proxys and possibly tor to continually upload leaked data 24hrs a day accross all key-servers making it impossible to control or remove this data.
+In theory it would be possible with the use of proxys and possibly tor to continually upload all kinds of illegal or sensitive data 24hrs a day accross all key-servers making it impossible to control or remove this data.

 This is just a proof of concept and a discussion on the potential problems of key-servers in their current form!